Radhika-Envision/Upmark/database/README.md

     You can get the ENDPOINT and password from the AWS console.

 1. Delete the temporary RDS instance (because it's publicly accessible).

+## Files Stored in S3

+AWS S3 stores files attached on responses.
+And also S3 has [versioning functionality] on bucket.
+Enable versioning is not reverasable so once it enabled only suspension versionning is possible.
+But if we give all the permission to the user, that user could suspend versioning and then delete a file.
+So a special policy is created that does not allow the `s3:SetBucketVersioning` permission.
+See [`../doc/aws_credentials.md`][ac] for details.

 [pricing policy]: http://aws.amazon.com/rds/pricing/
 [deployment key]: https://github.com/blog/2024-read-only-deploy-keys